publishpress/library-wordpress-reviews/README.md

 }
 ```

-By default, the library will use the plugin's slug as prefix for the actions, meta data and options:
+By default, the library will use the plugin's slug as a prefix for the actions, metadata and options:

 ```php
 [